-If you have any questions about a gift of any kind, please contact the Senior Associate Director Monica Caro at 574-631-3547 or the Academic Advancement Director for the Keough School of Global Affairs, Jay McAllister, at 574-631-9764.
+If you have any questions about a gift of any kind, please contact the Associate Director Grant Osborn at 574-631-3545 or the Academic Advancement Director for the Keough School of Global Affairs at 574-631-9764.

 - The Barrett Family Endowment for Excellence for the Nanovic Institute for European Studies funds distinguished lectures in European studies at Notre Dame Global Gateways in London and Dublin.

 - The Dan and Cheryl Commers Endowment for the Nanovic Institute supports undergraduate or graduate grants in Europe.

 - The Dr. Charles C. Price Memorial Fund for East-Central European Studies supports student research involving history, culture, and politics of East-Central Europe.

 - The Frank and Dominica Annese Fellowships for European Studies provides an academic year of support to a graduate student from the College of Arts & Letters working to complete his or her dissertation free of teaching duties.

 - The Judy Rauenhorst Fund for Collaboration funds initiatives that involve both students at the University of Notre Dame and Saint Mary’s College.

 - The Katie Murphy McMahon Endowment for Excellence in Russian and East-Central European Studies is awarded to the best undergraduate student proposals in this area for research, internships, and service.

 - The Laura Shannon Prize in Contemporary European Studies is awarded on an annual basis to the author of the best book in European studies that transcends a focus on any one country, state, or people to stimulate new ways of thinking about contemporary Europe as a whole.